PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 ![Launch angle planner](./images/launch_angle_planner.png)

 In the current version of the simulator, only the un-interpolated samples of the lookup table are used, and the launch angle planner performs a nearest-neighbor interpolation to determine the optimal launch angle given the range and altitude of the threat.

+### Submunitions Release

+The time at which a carrier interceptor dispenses its submunitions is a critical factor in the trade-off between a higher terminal intercept speed (later dispense time) and smaller bearing changes to reach threat (earlier dispense time).

+In the simulator, the submunitions are automatically dispensed when one of the following conditions is fulfilled:
+1. One of the threats within the cluster is at a bearing >30° to the carrier interceptor’s velocity vector.
+2. The carrier interceptor is within 500 meters of the planned cluster intercept point (i.e., its centroid).

+When the submuntions are released, they are distributed uniformly radially at a 60° to the carrier interceptor's velocity vector to fan out and encompass the entire threat space while minimizing any risk of mid-air collisions.
+Their velocities are set according to the law of conservation of momentum.

 ## Assignment